-Date Stamp -- The date stamp code, in the form MMDDYY, indicates whether or not the field represents a date in which MM is a two-digit month number, DD is a two-digit day number, and YY is a two-digit year number.
-A date stamp code of 0 indicates the field does not represent a date, while a code of 1 indicates it does.
-Date stamp can be used only if the field has an external length of six.
-If the field is a zoned or character field, the internal length must also be six.
-If the field is packed, it must have an internal length of four.
+The Date stamp field can be used only if the field has an external length of six characters.
+If the field is a zoned (Z) or a character field (C), the internal length must also be six characters.
+If the field is packed (P), it must have an internal length of four characters.
 Binary fields cannot be used as date stamp fields.
-If the field does represent a date, DATENTRY verifies that all characters are digits, the month is in the range 01 to 12, and the day in the range 01-31.
-The space is filled initially with the system date, and it does not reset or appear blank after each entry.
+If the field represents a date, the DATENTRY utility verifies that all characters are digits, the month is in the range of 01 - 12, and the day in the range of 01 - 31.
+The field is then filled with the system date.

-Field -- A cumulative field is a numeric field Cumulative that. accumulates the entries made through DATENTRY into one or more additional numeric fields (source fields) within a given record.
-The cumulative field must be defined prior to the definition of any of its source fields.
-Data entries made to a source field through DATENTRY are accumulated (summed) in the cumulative field.
+Cum.
+Field A cumulative field is a numeric field that accumulates the entries made using the DATENTRY utility into one or more additional numeric fields (source fields) within a given record.
+The Cum. (cumulative) field must be defined prior to the definition of any of its source fields.
+Data entries made to a source field using the DATENTRY utility are accumulated (summed) in the cumulative field.
 Modifications made to one or more source fields in a record cause the accumulator value for that record to be initialized and recalculated.